SamMintah/agro-smart-api-doc/source/index.html.md

 - **Data Exchange Format:** All data exchanged follows the JSON (JavaScript Object Notation) format, promoting consistency and simplicity in information exchange.

-- **Authentication and Authorization:** OAuth 2.0 is employed for secure user authentication, with access tokens included in API requests for authorized access.
+- **Authentication and Authorization:** API keys are employed for secure user authentication, with access tokens included in API requests for authorized access.

 - **Error Handling:** Standardized error response formats are defined in JSON, including error codes, messages, and suggested resolutions to enhance troubleshooting.